 Use event engagement technologies.

 Attendee engagement is a vital part of the event management process.
-It could make the difference in the number of attendees who return to future events you hold, as well as the recommendations-or complaints-they share with their network.
+It could make a difference in the number of attendees who return to future events you hold, as well as the recommendations-or complaints-they share with their network.
 These technologies offer an incredible range of ways to engage with your attendees, such as gamification, social walls, live streaming, second-screen technology, people discovery, content sharing, and attendee logistics.

 Although event engagement technologies like the virtual reality viewers work well for large-scale events, you can still utilize engagement techniques for smaller events like lunch and learns or client appreciation days.
 Having social media contests, live streaming, and content sharing opportunities makes your event stand out from the crowd.

-Offer rewards for feedback.
+Offer Rewards for Feedback

 The only way to know if your event worked is to ask those who attended.
 You may feel like it was incredibly successful, while the attendees may think differently.
 You don’t want to figure that out at your next event where no one shows up.
-To combat this potential embarrassing situation, use surveys and offer rewards to those who complete them.
+To combat this potentially embarrassing situation, use surveys and offer rewards to those who complete them.
 Let’s say you’re hosting a lunch and learn at your facility.
 Create a digital version of your survey, let your attendees know that if they complete the survey at the end of the lunch, they’ll be sent a T-shirt or other promotional material.
 It’s a fast and easy way to get feedback, and your events will positively evolve over time.

 This intriguing list of event technologies illustrates the significant changes that have occurred in event management in recent years.
 There are many ways to reduce the time you spend managing events while also increasing the overall experiences you create and the insights you can glean from them.
 Even better is that these event technologies are fairly affordable and have proven to deliver a considerable return on investment.

 Check out more of our business blogs at PGH Networks!